 The Board of Directors has determined that Messrs.
-Berger, Biemeck, Deutsch, Grissom and Souleles, constituting a majority of the Board, are independent directors, as such term is defined in Rule 4200(a)(15) of the NASDAQ Marketplace Rules.
-In reaching the conclusion that Mr. Berger is independent, the Board of Directors considered the fact that he is the cousin of Mr. Leight.
+Berger, Biemeck, Deutsch, Leight, Souleles and Weiss, constituting a majority of the Board, are independent directors, as such term is defined in Rule 4200(a)(15) of the NASDAQ Marketplace Rules.
+In reaching the conclusion that Mr. Berger is independent, the Board considered the fact that he is the cousin of Mr. Leight.
 In reaching the conclusion that Mr. Biemeck is independent, the Board considered the fact that he served as chief financial officer of Great Lakes from 1994 to 1999.
+In reaching the conclusion that Mr. Leight is independent, the Board considered the fact that he is the cousin of Mr. Berger and the fact that he served as chairman of the board of Aldabra Acquisition Corporation at the time of our merger with Aldabra in December 2006.
+In reaching the conclusion that Mr. Weiss is independent, the Board considered the fact that he served as chief executive officer of Aldabra at the time of the merger.
 The Board concluded that these relationships did not impact the independence of these directors under applicable NASDAQ Marketplace Rules.